anonymousomeone/Fakeiucord/README.md

 ## ⚠️ Important Information
 PLEASE NOTE THAT this is a MODIFICATION of the MODIFICATION of the Discord APP and this is AGAINST THE DISCORD TOS.
 Use it at your own risk.

+<i>Warning: this is unofficial and unsupported, I am not affiliated with the project, I just write code.
+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.</i>

 ### Supported Android Versions

 - Android 7 (SDK 24) - Android 14 QPR2 (SDK 34)